input-output-hk/partner-chains/docs/intro.md

 Lastly, every Partner Chain node needs the `BLOCK_STABILITY_MARGIN` variable to be set.
 This variable determines an additional margin added to `CARDANO_SECURITY_PARAMETER` when selecting the latest stable Cardano block to be included in the block header.
-This value can be set to `0` by default, but higher values if the network experiences a high number of blocks rejected because of Db-Sync lag.
+This value should normally be set to `0`, but `1` can be used if the network experiences a high number of blocks rejected because of Db-Sync lag.
+Values higher than `1` should not be used in general.

 ##### Genesis configuration environment variables